 South Africa's Residential Property Market Analysis 2024

-The Repeat Sales House Price Index rose by a meager 0.6% in April 2024 as compared to the same period last year, one of the lowest y-o-y price increases recorded since August 2009, according to figures released by the First National Bank (FNB).
-In fact, when adjusted for inflation, prices actually declined by 4.28% over the same period.
+The Repeat Sales House Price Index rose by a meager 0.6% in August 2024 as compared to the same period last year, one of the lowest y-o-y price increases recorded since August 2009, according to figures released by the First National Bank (FNB).
+In fact, when adjusted for inflation, prices actually declined slightly by 0.83% over the same period.
 Real prices have been falling since May 2021.

 South Africa's house price annual change